 - Quieter Vehicles.
 Provides highly efficient acoustic absorption, particularly in middle- to high-frequency ranges.

 - Lighter Vehicles.
 Thinsulate acoustic insulation products are made from lightweight polyester and polypropylene non-woven fibers.

 - Easy to Install.
 Lightweight and easy to handle compared fiberglass, shoddy, felt and PET.

 - Mold, Mildew and Moisture Resistant.
 Install just the insulation — there's no need for an additional waterproof layer during application.
 Thinsulate acoustic insulation is also resistant to mildew growth, reducing the risk of offensive odors.

 - Efficient Assembly.
-Attach our acoustic insulation using a variety of methods including ultrasonic welding, double-sided tape or mechanical clips.
+Attach this acoustic insulation using a variety of methods including ultrasonic welding, double-sided tape or mechanical clips.

 - Manufacturing Support.
 Thinsulate acoustic insulation is supported by a global network of 3M experts.
 Custom die cutting services are available.

 All sound is transmitted through the air as waves.
 These acoustic waves oscillate at differing frequencies.
 When oscillating waves contact the fine fibers of Thinsulate acoustic insulation, the resulting friction turns their acoustic energy into heat.
 The heat irreversibly dissipates and reduces sound.
 As a result, 3M™ Thinsulate™ Acoustic Insulation applied to automotive interiors reduces interior noise for a quieter, more comfortable ride.